Serkebaeva/Serkebaeva/README.md

 - 👋 Hi, I’m **@Serkebaeva**
 - 👀 I’m interested in - Web development, hobby activities - cycling and other..
-- 🌱 I’m currently learning HTML, CSS
+- 🌱 I’m currently learning HTML, CSS & JS
 - 📫 I’m looking for some social projects, **Open Sources to collaborate on** - so, please, feel free to reach me by: aizada.serkebaeva.pls@gmail.com